memph1024/swapdex-documentation/docs/troubleshooting/02-Glossary.md

 ---

 ## **Staking**
-The act of bonding coins (for Kusari, KSI and for SwapDex, SDX) by putting them up as "collateral" for a chance to produce a valid block (and thus obtain a block reward).
+The act of bonding coins (for Kusari, KSI and for SwapDEX, SDX) by putting them up as "collateral" for a chance to produce a valid block (and thus obtain a block reward).
 Validators and nominators stake their KSI/SDX in order to secure the network.

 ---